minyoungg/overparam/README.md

 # Get the effective kernel size
 print(layer.kernel_size)
 ```
-When `kernel_sizes` is an integer, all proceeding layers are assumed to have kernel size of `1x1` layers.
+When `kernel_sizes` is an integer, all proceeding layers are assumed to have kernel size of `1x1`.

 #### (2) Forward computation